 Operations Portal support and maintenance will be guaranteed through the EGI core activities [R 31].

-The support will be done through the EGI helpdesk to EGI.eu, VO Managers, EGI CSIRT, Resource Centre, NGI operators for the usage of the various functional modules provided by the tool and to the operators of other depending systems.
+The support is provided through the EGI helpdesk to EGI.eu, VO Managers, EGI CSIRT, Resource Centre, NGI operators for the usage of the various functional modules provided by the tool and to the operators of other depending systems.

 The maintenance activity will include: